-January 2-8, 2000 the money list include the chance to win \$900,000 with a small field to beat.
+Tour championship cancels Friday play "As far as golf is the back burner."
+Phil Mickelson Associated Press Why even bother?
+The Tour Championship is supposed to be a fantastic finish to the PGA Tour season.
+It almost always decides the money leader, player of the year, and winner of the concerned, it real-Vardon Trophy for the lowest scoring average.
+David Duval once referred to it as a party.
+The perks for the top 30 on money HIST include the chance to win \$900,000 with a small field to beat.
 There is no suspense this year.
 Tiger Woods is a lock to win every award that matters.
-There is no celebration at Champions Golf Club, not without the man whom Tom Kite referred to as the "life of the party.
-For one day this week, there will be no Tour Championship.
+There is no celebration at Champions Golf Club, not without the man whom Tom Kite referred to as the "life of the party.'
+For one day this week, there bе no Championship.
 The PGA Tour decided to cancel competition on Friday because of the memorial service in Orlando, Fla., for Payne Stewart, the U.S. Open champion who was among those killed in a freak plane crash Monday.
 Perhaps there should be no Tour Championship at all.
-The way 22 players carried on like zombies, perhaps the tour should just divvy up the \$5 he was pointing toward the Tour Championship as one of two last chances to keep alive his streak of winning at least once on tour every year since 1993.
-"As far as golf is concerned, it really takes a seat on the back burner."
+The way 22 players carried on like zombies, perhaps the tour should just divvy up the \$5 million and call it a week.

+Flowers were placed in the parking spot with Stewart's name on it.
+Tour officials are making black ribbons for everyone to wear.
+Phil Mickelson was on the driving range late Tuesday afternoon when he stopped to watch a highlight reel of Stewart that was ly takes a seat on shown on the Jumbotron.
+"I haven't really thought about the tournament this week," Mickelson said.
+Until Monday, he was pointing the Tour toward Championship as one of two last chances to keep alive his streak of winning at least once on tour every year since "As far as golf is concerned, it really takes a seat on the back burner."
 David Duval won the Tour Championship at Champions two years ago.
-What would another victory mean this week?
-"I don't know," he said.
+What would another victory mean this "I don't know," he said.
 "I really don't know.
 The feelings will probably not be as great as they might have been."
 He may find out.

-The Tour Championship will start with 27 holes on Thursday, the first time a score over 100 could be enough to lead after the first "round."
+The Tour Championship will start with 27 holes on Thursday, the first time a score over 100 could be enough to lead after the first Travel to exotic, distant lands; meet interesting, unusual people...
+And love them.

+Catholic Worker Urban Plunge

+January 2-8, 2000